JChristensen/piXBee/README.md

-# XBee Interface for Raspberry Pi #
+# XBee Interface for Raspberry Pi
 https://github.com/JChristensen/piXBee
 ReadMe file
 Jack Christensen Dec 2017

 ## Be forewarned
-This is alpha quality, proof-of-concept demo code.
+This is alpha-quality, proof-of-concept, demo code.
 It works for me but needs some review, tuning, general cleanup, etc. etc. Use at your own risk!

 ## Background
 Over the last few years, I have deployed several XBee wireless sensor networks based on Arduino (ATmega328P and ATmega1284P).
 While the XBee modules form mesh networks, logically the data flow is that of a star network.
 The node with the XBee coordinator is the data concentrator that all sensor nodes send their data to.
 The coordinator node has an Ethernet interface and forwards the data to an online service like GroveStreams, ThingSpeak, etc.